 Ignoring a police ban on assembly, protesters spray-painted phrases such as “Hong Kong is not China” and “Chinazi” on roadsides throughout the city.
 Others vandalized MTR stations, government buildings, the offices of at least three pro-Beijing lawmakers, Bank of China branches and other shopfronts and businesses seen as being pro-Beijing.

 “I reject China’s system, not their people,” Yunis, a 20-year-old protester, told Asia Times as she marched from Causeway Bay holding a brightly colored umbrella.
 “I just feel their system is too bad, I cannot accept it and put it in Hong Kong,” she said.

 In a nationally televised speech, Xi said China would “maintain lasting prosperity and stability in Hong Kong and Macau” and uphold the “one country, two systems” principle underpinning the autonomous status of both territories.

 Beijing’s critics accuse it of eroding that autonomy by inhibiting popular political reform in the former British colony, including universal suffrage.

-China maintains that it has honored its autonomy pledges and has described the defacing of national symbols by radical protesters an affront to the spirit of “one country, two systems.”
+China maintains that it has honored its autonomy pledges and recently described the defacing of national symbols by radical protesters an affront to the spirit of “one country, two systems.”
 Chinese officials have also raised the prospect intervening militarily in Hong Kong to quell ongoing protests, if requested to do so by the city’s government.